clojurists-together/clojuriststogether.org/content/news/2025/2025 Q3 December Update.md

 date: 2025-12-22T14:00:00+12:00
 author: Kathy Davis
 summary: "News from Ambrose Bonnaire-Seargent, Thomas Clark, Jeremiah Coyle, Dragan Djuric, and Jeaye Wilkerson"
-draft: True

 ---

-As 2025 winds down, we have several Q3 project updates.
-We have a few more reports coming in January 2026 as several are on staggered schedules.
+As 2025 winds down, we have several Q3 project updates and  a few more  coming in January 2026 as several are on staggered schedules.
 A brief summary of each project is included to provide overall context.
-Thanks to everyone for incredible work on these projects!
+Thanks to everyone for your incredible work on these projects!

 [Ambrose Bonnaire-Seargent: Malli](#ambrose-bonnaire-seargent-malli)
 Looking back on this project, it started with a proposal for an external analysis pass that could be used to optimize Malli validators.
 Now at the completion of the funding